denisa-ms/adx-analytics-fabric/docs/workshop.md

 ---

 # Building the Analytics platform
+## Fabric Workspace
-* Create a Fabric Workspace
+Create a Fabric Workspace
 ![alt text](assets/fabric1.png)
 ![alt text](assets/fabric2.png)
+## KQL DB
-* Create a KQL DB - this is our analytics DB
+Create a KQL DB - this is our analytics DB
 ![alt text](assets/fabric3.png)
 ![alt text](assets/fabric4.png)
-* Go to the github repo for this tutorial and copy the KQL commands in the file:
+Go to the github repo for this tutorial and copy the KQL commands in the file:
 [KQL script](<https://github.com/denisa-ms/adx-analytics-fabric/blob/main/kql/createAll.kql>)
 ![alt text](assets/fabric5.png)
-* Paste them in the KQL DB data explore pane
+Paste them in the KQL DB data explore pane
 ![alt text](assets/fabric6.png)
-* Go to the Azure portal and copy the sql servername we created in the deployment scripts
+Go to the Azure portal and copy the sql servername we created in the deployment scripts
 ![alt text](assets/fabric5-1.png)
-* Paste it in the KQL DB data explore pane for the external table creation
+Paste it in the KQL DB data explore pane for the external table creation
 ![alt text](assets/fabric6-1.png)
-* Run all commands in the KQL DB data explore pane one by one to create all the tables, update policies and materialized views
+Run all commands in the KQL DB data explore pane one by one to create all the tables, update policies and materialized views
 ![alt text](assets/fabric7.png)
+## Data pipeline
-* Create a Data pipeline to copy the data from the SQL DB orders table to our KQL DB using CDC
+Create a Data pipeline to copy the data from the SQL DB orders table to our KQL DB using CDC
 ![alt text](assets/fabric8.png)
 ![alt text](assets/fabric9.png)
 ![alt text](assets/fabric10.png)